MathieuCesbron/data/README.md

 # data

-1)To generate standardize data, run main.py
+1. To generate standardize data, run main.py

-2)The data will be stored in the folder datafile
+2. The data will be stored in the folder datafile

-3)A graph will be plot to show what the standardize data looks like
+3. A graph will be plot to show what the standardize data looks like

+Example:

 ![](https://github.com/MathieuCesbron/data/blob/master/images/Capture.PNG)

-3)You can alternatively change what pair and timeframe you want for your data in main.py
+3. You can alternatively change what pair and timeframe you want for your data in main.py